Even-in-magnetic field part of transverse resistivity as a probe of magnetic transitions

-In order to describe the origin of $\rho_{\perp}^{\rm even}$ in CoFeB, we implemented a single domain model.
-We obtain the uniaxial anisotropy constant by fitting the dependence of longitudinal resistivity on the applied magnetic field direction within the Stoner--Wohlfarth model (see for example \cite{Ritzinger2021}).
-To describe the complex trajectory of the magnetization in the vicinity of zero magnetic field, we allow the magnetization to develop a finite projection in the sample plane described by the angles $\theta$ and $\varphi$.
-The angle $\theta$ describes the angle between the $z$-axis and the magnetization and the inplane direction is determined by $\varphi$ as defined in Fig.~1b.
+In order to describe the origin of $\rho_{\perp}^{\rm even}$ in CoFeB, we use a single domain model to describe the orientation of the magnetization vector as a function of field strength.
+We obtain the uniaxial anisotropy constant $K$ by fitting the dependence of longitudinal resistivity on the applied magnetic field direction within the Stoner--Wohlfarth model.
+We allow the magnetization to develop a finite projection in the sample plane.
+The magnetization vector orientation is described by the angles $\theta$ and $\varphi$: $\theta$ describes the angle between the $z$-axis and the magnetization, and the in-plane direction is determined by $\varphi$ as defined in Fig.~1b.
 The magnetization is aligned with the out-of-plane external magnetic field at high magnetic fields.
 Once the magnetic field is reduced below the anisotropy field (1.6~T, see Fig.~1c), the magnetization vector continuously cants towards the sample plane, and it concomitantly changes its in-plane orientation constrained by the weak in-plane anisotropy.
 In this notation, we calculate transverse resistivity $\rho_{yx}$ as follows: